flyark/AFM-LIS/README.md

 Make sure you have Jupyter Notebook running in an environment that has all the necessary dependencies installed.
 If you encounter any dependency-related issues, refer to the `Requirements` section to ensure all required packages are installed.

+## Declaration of generative AI usage
+This project utilized OpenAI's ChatGPT to assist in generating Python code, documentation, or other textual content.

 ## Reference

 Kim AR, Hu Y, Comjean A, Rodiger J, Mohr SE, Perrimon N. "Enhanced Protein-Protein Interaction Discovery via AlphaFold-Multimer"